 The style of the game is just brilliant and i it is a shame that this game never came out before now, this thing would have sold quite a few CD32’s in 1994-95 for certain.

 If there was one thing that the Amiga had very little of then it had to be Manga/Anime games, and yes FMV games may not have the best reputation ever but titles like this would have made the Amiga more popular for sure.

 As far as the Amiga port goes i can say nothing bad about it really, it does what it is supposed to do and thanks to quick loading times and good stability it certainly makes this game one of the keepers in your collection.

-After seeing this and Giana S.E i must say that i am really looking forward to see what their next project will be. – i would not say no thank you to more of the same.
+After seeing this and Giana S.E i must say that i am really looking forward to seeing what their next project will be. – i would say no thank you to more of the same.

-Screenshots was done by RoarTJ, i couldn’t get it to run on the INDIEGO! so i had to ask him to do some quick ones before i released the article,many thanks for the help with that.
+Screenshots were done by RoarTJ, i couldn’t get it to run on the INDIEGO! so i had to ask him to do some quick ones before i released the article, many thanks for the help with that.